Gradient Starvation: A Learning Proclivity in Neural Networks: Related Work and Discussion

-Modern neural networks generalize surprisingly well in numerous machine tasks.
-This is despite the fact that neural networks typically contain orders of magnitude more parameters than the number of examples in a training set and have sufficient capacity to fit a totally randomized dataset perfectly \citep{zhang2016understanding}.
-The widespread explanation is that the gradient descent has a form of implicit bias towards learning simpler functions that generalize better according to Occam's razor.
-Our view of Gradient Starvation reinforces this explanation.
-In essence, when training and test data points are drawn from the same distribution, the top salient features are predictive in both sets.
-We conjecture that in such a scenario, by not learning the less salient features, Gradient Starvation naturally protects the network from overfitting.
-The same phenomenon is referred to as \textit{implicit bias}, \textit{implicit regularization}, \textit{simplicity bias} and \textit{spectral bias} in several works \citep{rahaman2019spectral, neyshabur2014search, gunasekar2017implicit, neyshabur2017geometry, nakkiran2019sgd, ji2019implicit, soudry2018implicit, arora2019implicit, arpit2017closer, gunasekar2018implicit, poggio2017theory, ma2018implicit}.
 As an active line of research, numerous studies have provided different explanations for this phenomenon.
 For example, \cite{nakkiran2019sgd} justifies the implicit bias of neural networks by showing that stochastic gradient descent learns simpler functions first. \cite{baratin2020implicit, oymak2019generalization} suggests that a form of implicit regularization is induced by an alignment between NTK's principal components and only a few task-relevant directions.
 Several other works such as \cite{brutzkus2017sgd, gunasekar2018implicit, soudry2018implicit, chizat2018note} recognize the convergence of gradient descent to maximum-margin solution as the essential factor for the generalizability of neural networks.
 It should be stressed that these work refer to the margin in the hidden space and not in the input space as pointed out in \cite{jolicoeur2019connections}.
 Indeed, as observed in our experiments, the maximum-margin classifier in the hidden space can be achieved at the expense of a small margin in the input space.